sinha-sanchay/sinha-sanchay/README.md

   </ul>

  <h2>🌱About Me</h2>
 <p>I'm passionate about exploring AI and Machine Learning, and I have a basic knowledge of front-end development.
 I am also actively working on improving my skills in Data Structures and Algorithms (DSA) to enhance my problem-solving capabilities.
-My goal is to make meaningful contributions to projects that integrate technology with innovative solutions.
-While I am currently developing my expertise, I aim to achieve a high level of proficiency in AI/ML, DSA, and development by the end of this year.</p>
+My goal is to make meaningful contributions to projects that integrate technology with innovative solutions.</p>

   <h2>🚀Projects</h2>